 - Both ESJ members and non-members are required to apply for their participation in ESJ69 and pay the registration fee on the ESJ69 registration site or the meeting platform.
 (Please note that the system used for payment will change depending on the date; but it is okay to use different systems for registration and payment.)

 - For the workshops, if you will participate as an audience member only, you can use a Workshop ticket (1,000 yen).
 Please apply from the ESJ69 registration site and purchase a Workshop ticket by 21st February 2022.
 Workshop tickets can be used for multiple days during the meeting.
-However, workshop tickets do not allow for on-site participation or participation in the banquet.

 - There is no registration fee for undergraduate students (as well as junior and senior high school students) who will not give a presentation.
 Please apply for ESJ69 from the meeting platform on or after 1st March 2022 (a copy of your student ID will be requested at registration).

 - Registration for presentations and session proposals can be made through the ESJ69 registration site, which will be available around the end of September.
 Please check the ESJ69 official website for the latest information.

 - For details about how to apply for presentations and session proposals, please refer to the following sections in “Session proposal guidelines” or “Application for oral and poster presentations”.

 - No submissions will be accepted after the deadline.
 We cannot correct typos or garbled characters.
 There will not be corrections as errata for this meeting.
 Please be careful before you submit your application.

 Eligibility for registration